Bear Grylls: Escape from Hell

 In Bear Grylls: Escape from Hell, he reveals the true life stories of ordinary people trapped in extraordinary situations of survival.
 The six-episode series premiered on the Discovery Channel in the UK on 4 October 2013, and in the US on 11 November 2013.

 The Island

 He presented The Island with Bear Grylls, first shown on Channel 4 on 5 May 2014.
 An American version of the show was also made and it premiered on 25 May 2015 on NBC.

 Running Wild with Bear Grylls

 In this adventure TV series from NBC, which premiered on 28 July 2014, Grylls takes celebrities on a two-day trip in the wilderness.
 The celebrities who took part in Season 1 are Zac Efron, Ben Stiller, Tamron Hall, Deion Sanders, Channing Tatum, and Tom Arnold.
 Celebrities who took part in Season 2 were Kate Winslet, Kate Hudson, Drew Brees, Jesse Tyler Ferguson, Ed Helms, Michelle Rodriguez, Ajay Devgan, Akshay Kumar, Rajanikanth, India's prime minister Narendra Modi, James Marsden, Michael B. Jordan, and President Barack Obama.

+For the 2026 season the show moved to Fox and rebranded as Bear Grylls Is Running Wild.